gofrontier-com/sheriff/README.rst

 Sheriff
 =======

-Sheriff is a command line tool to manage Azure role-based access control (RBAC) and Microsoft Entra Priviliged Identity Management (PIM) configuration declaratively.
+Sheriff is a command line tool to manage **Azure role-based access control (Azure RBAC)** and **Microsoft Entra Priviliged Identity Management (Microsoft Entra PIM)** using a desired state configuration approach.

 .. contents:: Table of Contents
     :local: